AI Mind Reader - xelsed.ai

 }

-Calculates the horizontal center of the canvas
+Finds the horizontal center of the canvas to use as the brain's origin point

-Calculates the vertical center of the canvas
+Finds the vertical center of the canvas

 drawBrain()